 iio.imread can now return a ndimage instead of being limited to flat images.
-As such, iio.volread has merged into iio.imread and is now gone.
-Similarly, iio.mimread and iio.mvolread have merged into a new function called iio.imiter, which returns a generator that yields ndimages from a file in the order in which they appear.
+As such, iio.volread has merged into iio.imread and iio.mvolread have merged into a new function called iio.imiter, which returns a generator that yields ndimages from a file in the order in which they appear.
 Further, the default behavior of iio.imread has changed, and it now returns the first ndimage (instead of the first flat image) if the image contains multiple images.